Paul Heatley

 Paul Heatley (born 30 June 1987) is a footballer from Northern Ireland who plays as a winger for Carrick Rangers.
+Heatley is considered one of the top Irish League players of the modern era.

 Heatley previously played for Cliftonville, Newry City, Brantwood and Carrick Rangers before joining Crusaders in 2012.
 He was named as Ulster Footballer of the Year and Northern Ireland Football Writers' Player of the Year for 2014–15.